prody/ProDy/doc/tutorials/prody_tutorial/structure.rst

 Measure geometric properties
 -------------------------------------------------------------------------------

-Functions for analyzing molecular structure can be found in :mod:`.measure` module.
+Functions for analyzing structures can be found in :mod:`~prody.measure` module.
 For example, you can calculate phi (φ) and psi (ψ) for the 10th residue, or the radius of gyration of the protein as follows: